 This was repeated to such an extraordinary extent – on the news, in podcasts, and on social media – to emphasise how the actions of president Donald Trump, of which last week represented merely the culmination, were an aberration and at odds with the essence of America.
 Given he won the presidency in 2016, and even in defeat last November garnered 74 million votes, this is hard to believe.

-As ever, Twitter was the best place to find outstanding examples of nonsensical hyperbole, with actor and director Jon Favreau claiming the president’s actions were “without question, the most evil, dangerous behaviour exhibited by any American president in history.”
+As ever, Twitter was the best place to find outstanding examples of nonsensical hyperbole, with political commentator Jon Favreau claiming the president’s actions were “without question, the most evil, dangerous behaviour exhibited by any American president in history.”

 Yet the truth is that Trump tells us a great deal about America, specifically how it is a nation with two distinct and often competing identities.
 Upholding it as a uniquely enlightened, noble country – which has only made positive contributions to the world – isn’t just inaccurate, but deeply corrosive, and nowhere more so than at home.